-Western toad (Bufo boreas) is listed on Schedule 1 of the Species at Risk Act and a species of special concern by COSEWIC.
+Western toad (Bufo boreas) is listed on Schedule 1 of the SARA and a species of special concern by COSEWIC.
 Western toad is sensitive to human activities and natural events.
-Population trends in Alberta for this species are not known (Dobson 2003a).
-This species (as well as other amphibians in Jasper National Park) is dependent on oligotrophic, fishless ponds and small lakes for breeding.
-It is also sensitive to habitat deterioration, introduced exotic predators, competitors and disease (ibid).
+Population trends in Alberta for this species are not known (Dobson, 2003).
+This species (as well as other amphibians in JNP) is dependent on oligotrophic, fishless ponds and small lakes for breeding.
+It is also sensitive to habitat deterioration, introduced exotic predators, competitors and disease (Dobson, 2003).